 A.J.
-Brown vs Jameson Williams: Who Should You Start?
+Brown vs Jameson Williams: The Full Breakdown

 The gap between A.J.
 Brown and Jameson Williams is smaller than most fantasy managers think.
 Separated by just 1.1 PPG in 2025, this is one of those wide receiver decisions that comes down to context, not name recognition.
 A.J.
 Brown averaged 12.1 PPG with the Philadelphia Eagles across 15 games, and Jameson Williams posted 11.0 with the Detroit Lions in 17.